15 Tipps How To Stand Up For Your Conviction: Be Brave, Speak Up!How about your courage to speak up?

 One of the most important aspects to be heard is to be a good listener.
 Too many times when others speak, we are just waiting for a break where we can jump in to share our opinions or experiences.
-Practicing active listening and pausing to collect your ideas before your share yours will refocus the audience’s attention on your message.
+Practicing active listening and pausing to collect your ideas before you share yours will refocus the audience’s attention on your message.

-6. Personal attitude
+13. Personal attitude

-7. Travel companions
+14. Travel companions

-It can be easier to work with other people.
+It can be easier to work together with other people.
 At least if the common goal and the values match.
 Especially with larger challenges, it helps to mutually encourage each other.